richardcrabtree/resume/alternative.md

 # Awards
-+ Most Valuable Player award winner
++ I have received my department’s quarterly Most Valuable Player award.
-+ Most Valuable Player runner up
++ I have received Most Valuable Player Runner Up.
-+ Team Player Of The Month multiple award winner
++ I have twice been elected by my peers as Team Player of the Month.

 # Recognition